jz2450/burpworldonline/readme.md

 ![Tech Stack Diagram](./doc/images/tech-stack-diagram.png)

 ## Research and Context
+Burp World Online uses a "For You Page" style of content organisation, relying on an algorithm to populate the main feed.

 Burp World Online is heavily influenced by voice apps such as WeChat, Whatsapp, Clubhouse, and the voice message feature in iMessage.
-Similar user generated podcasting apps include Cappuccino, and Amp, Spotify for Podcasters (fka Anchor).
+Similar user generated podcasting apps include Cappuccino, Amp, and Spotify for Podcasters (fka Anchor).

-This project takes into account the legacy and sociological impacts of sound based interactions, including voice assistants, DTMF Auto Attendants, telephone operators, radio programming.
+This project takes into account the legacy and sociological impacts of sound based interactions, including voice assistants, DTMF Auto Attendants, telephone operators, and radio programming.
 This project also investigates the realm of sound design, especially as it pertains to game and interface design.

-The development of Burp World Online investigated the world of audio centric Javascript libraries.
-Initial developments attempted to use Tone.js as the basis of UI elements but it was found that the timeline-based workflows were too limiting to create the variation in audio elements.
+The development of Burp World Online investigated the world of audio Javascript libraries.
+Initial developments attempted to use Tone.js as the basis of UI elements but it was found that the timeline-based workflows were too limiting to create the variation in audio element playback.
 Development shifted to a lower level scope, working directly with the Web Audio API and ultimately resulted in the creation of Jogg.js.

-Sound design, sonic branding,
+Sound design, sonic branding, etc etc

-(about 100-250 words): This should be a summary of the research you did for your project: your influences, similar products/projects, technical research (e.g. how you chose the materials you chose).
-A lot of this can be pulled from last semester’s project proposal.

 ### Further Reading
 "Designing Sound" by Andy Farnell